- Validating image annotation quality, and automated correction of error-inducing improper labels

 Removing duplicate images

 Another common problem, especially in large image datasets, is duplicate images.
-In Alaa’s case, Roboflow automatically removed 27 duplicates that would have otherwise skewed his model towards these examples.
+In Alaa’s case, Roboflow automatically removed 27 duplicates that would have otherwise skewed his model towards these examples and could have led to test set bleed.

 Preprocessing and Augmentation